faithmasara/Module_02_Faimas25482_FTO2505_Group-A_Faith-Masara_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Looking forward to building my first real-world application and entering into tech

 ---